cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 webpage](http://www.csl.cornell.edu/courses/ece5745/syndocs).
 The
 username/password was distributed during lecture.

-You should start by cloning the tutorial repository from GitHub.
-Access an `ecelinux` machine and use the following commands:
+The first step is to source the setup script, clone this repository from GitHub, and define an environment variable to keep track of the top directory for the project.

 ```
  % source setup-ece5745.sh